WildChild83/BlastForth/README.md

 # BlastForth

-A Forth-based game development environment for the Sega Genesis/Megadrive platform.
+A Forth-based software development kit for the Sega Genesis/Megadrive platform.
 Currently at version 0.
-This is still very much a work-in-progress.
+This is still a work-in-progress.
 Updates will be made to this Readme file when I have time and when I think of something to write down.
 Ask me questions!

 Forth is a very powerful programming language/paradigm that you've probably never heard of.
 The best way to learn it is to read the book *Starting Forth* by Leo Brodie.
 First published in 1981, it remains today the best tutorial there is for the Forth programming language.
 The BlastForth repository contains a PDF copy, or you can read it online here:
 https://www.forth.com/starting-forth/